 These attractive bikes were made from 1932 to 1963.
 They were very stout and workman-like.
 The top speed was around 70 mph, which is considerably slower than the other bike on this list, but I like them because of their looks and their reputation for being good, sturdy transportation.

 5. Norton Manx

-Norton made these bikes from 1946-1962.
+Norton made these bikes from 1946 to 1962.
 They were developed solely for winning the Isle of Man TT.
 Molnar Precision Limited bought the tooling for these bikes and they are once again being produced to exact 1961 specs.
-Top speed was 150 mph, depending on gearing.
+The top speed was 150 mph, depending on gearing.
 I really like the way these bikes look and would love one for myself.
 In 1950, these bikes received the legendary Norton Featherbed frame, which gave them a considerable competitive advantage.

 6. BSA Lightning

-The Lightning was developed with the U.S. market in mind, and is suited well to our tastes.
+The Lightning was developed with the U.S. market in mind and is suited well to our tastes.
 The 110 mph top speed is more adequate than most.
-The ride is smooth up to 5k rpm, when the vibration sets in.
+The ride is smooth up to 5k rpm (when the vibration sets in).
 This bike is considered one of the most successful of all British motorcycles.
-It was features in the James Bond movie Thunderball.
+It was featured in the James Bond movie Thunderball.
 Hunter S. Thompson also famously owned one.

 7. Matchless Silver Streak

 The Matchless Silver Streak entered production in 1938 and was a great machine.
 This is one of the few places where I think that massive amounts of chrome and polish are a good thing.
 Even the fuel and oil tanks are chromed on these.
 They were considered Super Sport bikes when they were new.
 They had close-ratio gearboxes which made them potent on the road, and high ground clearance and low bottom gear which made them acceptable cross country.